HelloCuriosity/model-forge/README.md

 ### Feeling Adventurous 💥

-If you're feeling adventurous you can be on the bleeding edge and test a snapshot:
+If you're feeling adventurous you can be on the cutting edge and test a snapshot:

 <details open>
 <summary>Kotlin</summary>